 For successful service delivery, Clients agree to:

-- Timely Information: Provide accurate, complete, and timely information, requirements, specifications, content, graphics, branding materials, and any other materials necessary for service delivery within agreed timeframes
+• Timely Information: Accurate, complete, and timely information, requirements, specifications, content, graphics, branding materials, and any other materials necessary for service delivery are provided within agreed timeframes

-- Prompt Responses: Respond promptly (within 2-5 business days unless otherwise agreed) to requests for feedback, approvals, clarifications, or decisions to avoid project delays
+• Prompt Responses: Responses are given within 2-5 business days (unless otherwise agreed) to requests for feedback, approvals, clarifications, or decisions to avoid project delays

-- Authorized Representatives: Designate one or more authorized representatives with decision-making authority for project approvals, scope changes, and contractual matters
+• Authorised Representatives: One or more authorised representatives with decision-making authority are designated for project approvals, scope changes, and contractual matters

-- System Access: Provide necessary and timely access to systems, servers, databases, APIs, credentials, documentation, and resources required for service delivery, with appropriate security protocols
+• System Access: Necessary and timely access is provided to systems, servers, databases, APIs, credentials, documentation, and resources required for service delivery.
+Appropriate security protocols are maintained

-- Good Faith Cooperation: Cooperate in good faith throughout the engagement, participate in meetings, reviews, and testing activities, and work collaboratively to resolve issues
+• Good Faith Cooperation: Cooperation is maintained in good faith throughout the engagement.
+Participation occurs in meetings, reviews, and testing activities.
+Issues are resolved in a collaborative manner

-- Environment Preparation: Prepare and maintain appropriate environments (development, staging, production) including servers, hosting, domains, and necessary infrastructure
+• Environment Preparation: Appropriate environments (development, staging, production) are prepared and maintained.
+Servers, hosting, domains, and necessary infrastructure are included

 4.2 Client-Provided Materials and Content